skbkontur/cement/README.md

 Go to module directory.

 ### cm build-deps
-Build dependencies for current module in right order.
+Build dependencies for current module in the right order.

 ### cm build
 Build current module.
 You can use it now.